viktorcardona/recipe/README.md

 **Technology Stack:**

+- **Backend:**
-- Spring Boot 3.4.4
+    - Spring Boot 3.4.4: Framework for building Java applications.
-- Java 21
+    - Java 21: The programming language used for the service.
+- **Database:**
-- PostgreSQL DB
+    - PostgreSQL DB: Relational database used for data storage.
+    - Flyway: Tool for managing database migrations.
-- Docker
+    - TestContainers: Library for running Docker containers in integration tests.
-- OpenAPI
-- Flyway
-- Mapstruct
+- **Containerization:**
+    - Docker: Platform for containerizing the application.
+    - Docker Compose: Tool to define and run multi-container Docker applications.
-- TestContainers
+- **API:**
+    - OpenAPI: Specification for designing and documenting APIs.
+    - Mapstruct: Library for mapping between Java beans (DTOs).

 ## API Design